aws-samples/serverless-stream-processing-at-scale/3_DetectAnomalies/README.md

 1. If an anomaly score is returned above the threshold, you will be emailed at the email you provided during set up.

 	The threshold was determined by collecting anomaly scores from a sample data set and finding the mean anomaly score.
-The chosen threshold is three standard deviations above/below the mean.
+The chosen threshold is [three standard deviations above/below the mean][stdev-wiki].

 	You should notice that the **pulse** in the email alerts sent to you are very low (below 60).
 This is the anomaly that was simulated that Kinesis Analytics has picked up on!